os-fpga/1st-CLaaS/README.md

 # Status

-This repository is generally working, and is under active development in the summer of 2019 with sponsorship from Google through <a href="https://summerofcode.withgoogle.com/dashboard/project/6298628153409536/overview/" target="_blank">Google Summer of Code</a>.
+This repository is generally working, and is under active development in the summer of 2019 with sponsorship from Google through <a href="https://summerofcode.withgoogle.com/dashboard/project/6298628153409536/overview/" target="_blank" atom_fix="_">Google Summer of Code</a>.
 A working <a href="https://github.com/alessandrocomodi/fpga-webserver/tree/master/apps/mandelbrot" target="_ blank">Mandelbrot explorer</a> is included.
-This demo is hosted at <a href="http://fractalvalley.net" target="_blank">FractalValley.net</a>.
+This demo is hosted at <a href="http://fractalvalley.net" target="_blank" atom_fix="_">FractalValley.net</a>.

 # Project Components